Xceptance/xlt-documentation/content/en/load-testing/How-Tos/intelliJ-test-run.md

 ### Importing the _Posters_ Test Suite into IntelliJ
 Once IntelliJ has started, do the following:
-- On the left pan make sure you have selcted the 'Projects' tab.
+- On the left pan make sure you have selected the 'Projects' tab.
 - On the top right of the window click on the 'Open' button.
 - Select the root directory to search in and point to your cloned test suite, e.g. `<posters-simple-loadtest-suite>`.
 - After clicking 'OK' the test suite should open as a Maven project in the IDE.